Astrophysical uncertainties challenge 21-cm forecasts: A primordial black hole case study: Conclusions and Outlook

 Finally, our results emphasize the importance of a multi-probe observational strategy.
 Synergies with complementary datasets, such as high-redshift UV luminosity functions from {\tt JWST}~\cite{Gardner:2023, Finkelstein2023} and future X-ray data~\cite{Cassano:2018zwm}, will be essential for mitigating the degeneracy between astrophysics and exotic physics~\cite{Fialkov:2016zyq, Lopez-Honorez:2016sur, Cohen:2016jbh, Park:2018ljd, Qin:2020xyh, Munoz:2021psm, Pochinda:2023uom, Katz:2024ayw, Decant:2024bpg, Katz:2025sie, Sims:2025hfm, Dhandha:2025dtn}, thereby enabling the 21-cm signal to reach its full potential as a probe of fundamental physics, and narrowing the range of uncertainties identified in this work.

 \acknowledgments We would like to thank Héctor Cruz and Julián Muñoz for helpful clarifications on {\tt Zeus21}, and James Davies for clarification regarding differences between versions of {\tt 21cmFAST}.
-We are grateful to Joshua Foster and Yitian Sun for prompt communication regarding their recent work~\cite{Sun:2025ksr}.
+We are grateful to Joshua Foster and Yitian Sun for prompt communication regarding their recent work~\cite{Sun:2025ksr}, and to Antonio J. Iovino for illuminating discussions regarding the work in ref.~\cite{Andres-Carcasona:2024wqk}.
 We extend our thanks also to Gaétan Facchinetti, Hongwan Liu, Laura Lopez-Honorez, Andrei Mesinger, Diego Redigolo, Justus Schwagereit and Tracy Slatyer for useful discussions.
 We made use of the SOM Graviton computing infrastructure for this work.

 DA and SPR acknowledge support from the Generalitat Valenciana grants CIGRIS/2021/054 and CIPROM/2022/36, respectively.
 DA and SPR are also supported by grant PID2023-151418NB-I00, which is funded by MCIU/AEI/10.13039/501100011033/ FEDER, UE, and by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grants H2020-MSCA-ITN-2019/860881-HIDDeN and HORIZON-MSCA-2021-SE-01/101086085-ASYMMETRY.
 RE acknowledges support from DOE Grant DE-SC0025309 and Simons Investigator in Physics Awards~623940 and MPS-SIP-00010469.
-DG acknowledges support from the project {\it Theoretical Astroparticle Physics (TAsP)} funded by INFN.
+DG acknowledges support from the project ``Theoretical Astroparticle Physics (TAsP)'' funded by INFN.
 MV acknowledges support from the project ``Theoretical Particle Physics and Cosmology (TPPC)'' funded by INFN.
 DA thanks INFN Pisa, MIT CTP – a Leinweber Institute, YITP, and University of Amsterdam -- GRAPPA for their hospitality, where part of this work was carried out.

 This work made use of {\tt Zeus21}~\cite{Munoz:2023kkg}, {\tt NumPy}~\cite{Harris:2020xlr}, {\tt SciPy}~\cite{Virtanen:2019joe}, {\tt CLASS}~\cite{Blas:2011rf}, {\tt getdist}~\cite{Lewis:2019xzd}, and any dependencies.